Located off FM 1826 just a few miles east of the Salt Lick are three hidden neighborhood gems; Radiance, Goldenwood, and Goldenwood West.

 To pay for the development of Radiance, the co-op sold lots in Goldenwood and Goldenwood West.
 Radiance became the oldest as well as the first-planned, Transcendental Meditation community in the United States.
-The 4500 square foot meditation dome still serves as a reminder of the community’s origins.
-While fewer residents practice mediation today, the focus on living consciously is still a draw.
+The 4500 square foot meditation dome still serves as a reminder of the community’s origins and regularly hosts yoga classes for the public.
+While fewer residents practice meditation today, the focus on living consciously is still a draw.
 Radiance is home to the first Leed Platinum Certified home in Austin.

 Today, the three communities are neighbors with Rim Rock, a high-end residential development; the Wizard Academy Business School; a world-renowned Hindu temple; and a beautiful outdoor Tuscan Chapel where couples can marry for free.

 Although much of the neighborhood surroundings have changed over the decades, the neighborhoods have remained essentially the same.
 Many of the homes were built in the 80s and 90s on 1-5 acre lots.
 Because the centuries’ old oak and cedar trees were purposefully preserved during development, an abundance of wildlife can still find shelter in an area fast transitioning from rural to suburbia.